An introduction to Transitions

 Assign a transition to an object

-Objects that do support transitions have a CSS3 Animation tab in their properties.
+Objects that do support transitions have an Animation tab in their properties.

 Click the Add button to add a transition to the object.
 Now you can set the properties of the transition.